bigomics/omicsplayground/README.md

 # Omics Playground

 This is the source code for the Omics Playground, an R/Shiny analysis and visualization platform for multi-omics data.
+You can either run the app from the prepared Docker file, or by cloning this repository.

 ## Using the Docker file